StoneCypher/rogue_demo/tutorial.md

       console.log('hello, i am gulp');
     });

+A "gulp task" is gulp's concept of a unit of work; that's something it's meant to go get done.
+They always have a name, and they may have either a list of other tasks to be done first, or a function that is what they do, or both.

+One task name is special: 'default', which is the task that gets run if you don't name one specifically.
+Well written gulpfiles almost always have a default task.

-And then go to your console and type gulp from your project directory, which should say something like
+Now go to your console and type gulp from your project directory, which should say something like

     John@SINISTAR4000 /c/projects/rogue_demo (master)
     $ gulp